Pelmen323/Kaiserreich_Autotests/README.md

 *Syntax tests:*
 - missing 'limit' expression in if/elif conditions test
-- usage of conditions that can be converted to 'is_ally_with' condition instead test
 - usage of outdated syntax for armor equipment bonuses test (_equipment -> _chassis)
 - usage of DLC-locked armor chassis for non NSB owners and vice versa test (owners of NSB have specific armor equipment available; non-DLC players have their own.
 Checks if these two types of equipment are not mixed)
 - usage of outdated syntax for doctrines cost reduction test (tech_bonus -> doctrine_cost_reduction)